 percentiles = [95, 75, 50, 25, 5] for bucket in cache.GetBuckets(): cdf = ConditionalCdf(bucket) ps = [cdf.Percentile(p) for p in percentiles]

 Figure 13.5 shows these percentiles for each size bucket.
 The data points are computed from the estimated joint distribution.
-There is some variability caused by making time and size discrete, so I also show a least squares fit for each sequence of percentiles.
+In the model, size and time are discrete, which contributes numerical errors, so I also show a least squares fit for each sequence of percentiles.

 13.7 Serial Correlation